 Anti-Bullying Ambassadors are school-children themselves, trained by specialists working at The Diana Award to develop a range of preventative measures to keep their peers safe, promoting mutual respect and celebrating difference, they make it their mission to tackle bullying and support their peers.

 Our three-year partnership will result in an extra 10,000 Anti-Bullying Ambassadors being trained in over 660 primary schools up and down the UK.

-On 28 September 2020, we’re also holding the ‘The Big Anti-Bullying Assembly’.
-It's a celebrity-packed virtual event, which will be beamed into primary school classrooms and homes across the UK, bringing together hundreds of thousands of children and empowering them to tackle bullying.
+On 28 September 2020, we held the ‘The Big Anti-Bullying Assembly’.
+It was a celebrity-packed virtual event, that was beamed into primary school classrooms and homes across the UK, bringing together nearly two million children and empowering them to tackle bullying.

 For more information and to get involved visit the Anti-Bullying Ambassador Programme website.

 To find out more about our partnership with The Diana Award and how we are working together to build mutual respect and end bullying in schools visit the Diana Award website.

 We’ve partnered with The Football Association to support their Respect campaign – a grassroots football initiative which looks to encourage mutual respect on and off the pitch.